 The feel

 That is also why Oromo belongs on a city shortlist.
-It broadens Chicago’s coffee map stylistically without turning into a novelty act.
-The Lincoln Square original is still part of the story, but Bucktown has its own easy rhythm: more linger than sprint, more personality than default specialty bar.
+It broadens Chicago's coffee map stylistically without turning into a novelty act.
+Lincoln Square has the right rhythm for it: more linger than sprint, more personality than default specialty bar.

 Why Oromo Cafe is shortlisted by Filter Notes